 - Fingerprint Login: Using the fingerprint scanner on your device to access your database instead of having to input your master password.
 Fingerprint login provides convenience for users who repeatedly enter their database.

 - Secure Cloud Storage: Encrypted cloud storage that comes with your subscription.
-Keeper is the only manager to require that you upgrade to a family plan to access any storage, while the other two managers which offer the feature include it with the premium plan.
+LastPass and Keeper offer limited storage on their free tiers, while the other two password managers only include it with the premium plan.

 - Bug Bounty Program: The security of a system is heavily dependent on its ability to work as intended all the time.
 However, even the most well-written code will have bugs and unforeseen errors.
 To combat this, companies offer a financial incentive to those outside the company to report these errors.
 Typically, higher rewards attract more white-hat hackers (hackers for the good guys) and higher skilled ones.